 In 2011 he brought Shamblehouse to the festival, a solo character comedy show about lost souls.

 He's since appeared in television drama series SS-GB, Father Brown and Frankie Howerd: Rather You Than Me playing comedy legend Peter Cook, as well as sitcoms Siblings, Loaded & Drifters and recurring roles on Endeavour, Gary: Tank Commander & Damned.

 A talented improviser, he has performed on BBC Two's Fast & Loose, Olivier Award winning Showstopper: The Improvised Musical and is a regular guest with The Comedy Store Players.

-He is the host and creator of spoof interview show Inside the Comedian and a writer on Sony Award winning podcast Do The Right Thing.
+He is the creator of spoof interview show Inside the Comedian.

 "From the moment he walks on stage, Reed is completely believable as each of his characters.
 This is not the masks and wigs school of character comedy.
 Reed is a superb actor and embraces the full physicality of each of his creations, and yet there is always a flicker of the man himself smiling knowingly and joyfully out of his eyes."